machingclee/2020-11-11-deep-learning-study/README.md

    macro avg       0.99      0.99      0.99      6250
 weighted avg       0.99      0.99      0.99      6250
 ```
-Since feature extraction is very helpful in transfer learning, I made a helpful function called `feature_extraction` inside [utils](https://github.com/machingclee/deep-learning-study/tree/main/2020-11-23-dogs-vs-cats/pyimagesearch/utils) folder.
+Since feature extraction is very helpful in transfer learning, I made a helpful function called `extract_features` inside [utils](https://github.com/machingclee/deep-learning-study/tree/main/2020-11-23-dogs-vs-cats/pyimagesearch/utils) folder.
 And it was called in [extract_features.py](https://github.com/machingclee/deep-learning-study/blob/main/2020-11-23-dogs-vs-cats/extract_features.py) as a demonstration how to use it.

 ---